Steam fights for future of game stores and streaming

 For more than 15 years, Steam has been the dominant digital distribution platform for PC video games.
 While its success has spawned several competitors, including some online stores from game publishers, none have made a significant dent in its vice-like grip on the market.

-Cracks though are seemingly starting to appear in Steam’s armor, and at least one notable challenger has stepped up, with potentially bigger ones on the horizon.
-They threaten to make Steam the digital equivalent of GameStop —a once unassailable retail giant whose future became questionable when it didn’t successfully change with the times.
+Cracks, though, are seemingly starting to appear in Steam’s armor, and at least one notable challenger has stepped up, with potentially bigger ones on the horizon.
+They threaten to make Steam the digital equivalent of GameStop — a once unassailable retail giant whose future became questionable when it didn’t successfully change with the times.

 The epic launch of an Epic Store

 Epic Games has, in a remarkably short period of time, positioned itself as the successor to Steam.
-In December, the creator of the billion dollar Fortnite franchise announced it was getting into the game retail business with the Epic Games store.
-Less than two months later, it had landed limited exclusivity deals with two publishers who chose to bypass Steam as they launch upcoming titles.
+In December, the creator of the billion-dollar Fortnite franchise announced it was getting into the game retail business with the Epic Games store.
+Less than two months later, it had landed limited exclusivity deals with two publishers that chose to bypass Steam as they launch upcoming titles.

-First up was Ubisoft, which announced the PC version of Tom Clancy’s The Division 2, a highly anticipated action game would be semi-exclusive to the Epic Games store (It will also be available on Ubisoft’s digital storefront).
+First up was Ubisoft, which announced the PC version of Tom Clancy’s The Division 2, a highly anticipated action game, would be semi-exclusive to the Epic Games store (it will also be available on Ubisoft’s digital storefront).
 Ubisoft also said that “additional select titles” would be coming to Epic’s store in later months.

 “We’re giving game developers and publishers the store business model that we’ve always wanted as developers ourselves,” said Tim Sweeney, founder and CEO of Epic Games.
 “Ubisoft supports our model and trusts us to deliver a smooth journey for players, from pre-purchase to the game’s release.”